Why Regular Cleaning Prolongs Paint Life on Coastal Homes

 Safe washing methods for painted surfaces

-Soft washing with warm water and mild detergent is the safest method for routine maintenance.
-High-pressure washing can be used on masonry and non-painted substrates but should be applied carefully to previously painted surfaces — excessive pressure strips paint film before mould or salt has a chance to.
-Always rinse from top to bottom to prevent dirty water streaking.
+Soft washing with warm water and mild detergent is the safest routine method.
+High-pressure washing works on masonry and bare surfaces.
+But use it with care on painted ones.
+Too much pressure strips the paint before the mould or salt does.
+Always rinse from top to bottom, so dirty water does not streak.

 Mould treatment on shaded elevations